 Probability Distribution Plots don't use any data.
 Instead, you specify the distribution and enter the parameter values.
 You can also specify regions of interest to you.

 We'll use the population parameters that we've already identified.
-For our region of interest, I found this Web site that recommends that girls between the ages of 14-19 should have a body fat percentage between 20%-24% for health reasons.
+For our region of interest, I found a Web site that recommends that girls between the ages of 14-19 should have a body fat percentage between 20%-24% for health reasons.
 That range sounds very tight to me, but let’s see where it falls in our population distribution for 14-year-old girls.